Mathematicians Of The Day

 28th March

 On this day in 1949, the phrase "Big Bang" was created.
-Shortly after 6:30 am GMT on BBC's The Third Program, Fred Hoyle used the term in describing theories that contrasted with his own "continuous creation" model for the Universe.
+Fred Hoyle used the term on the BBC's Third Program, in describing theories that contrasted with his own "continuous creation" model for the Universe.

 Click on Ⓟ for a poster.